heydarlo/A405/docs/glossary.rst

      *Definition*: The energy stored in a system as a result of their position based on their frame of reference.

+     pressure perturbation
+     *symbol*: :math:`P_D , P_L , or P_NL` --
+     *units*: :math:`Pa`  --
+     *Text*: Ch.
+8

+     *Definition*: If an object at equilibrium has a compressibility less than that of the surrounding fluid, the object's equilibrium is stable and it remains at rest.
+If, however, its compressibility is greater, its equilibrium is then unstable, and it rises and expands on the slightest upward perturbation, or falls and compresses on the slightest downward perturbation.

    virtual temperature
      *symbol*: :math:`T_v` --